Artemis051/Regex-Tutorial/README.md

-# Regex Tutorial Starter Code
+# Regex Tutorial

+This is a beginner's guide to understanding a regex pattern for validating email addresses.